19hours/sg-statutes/Acts/Variable Capital Companies Act 2018.md

 118\.—(1) Section 240 of the Companies Act applies in relation to a declared VCC as it applies in relation to a declared company under Part IX of that Act, subject to section 5 and subsection (2).

-(2) Where the investigation relates solely to a sub-fund of an umbrella VCC that is a declared VCC, then section 240 of the Companies Act only applies to an action or proceeding in respect of any instrument mentioned in that section that is made, drawn or accepted by, or issued, transferred, negotiated or endorsed by or to the VCC on behalf of the sub-fund.
+(2) Where the investigation relates solely to a sub-fund of an umbrella VCC that is a declared VCC, then section 240 of the Companies Act only applies to an action or proceeding in respect of any instrument mentioned in that section that is made, drawn or accepted by, or issued, transferred, negotiated or endorsed by or to the VCC for the purpose of the sub-fund.

+[Act 28 of 2019 wef 15/01/2020]

 ### Winding up of VCC